jayagart/WDM_EXP5/README.md

             else:
                 query_terms.append(term)

-        # Process query for 'AND' operation
         if 'and' in query_operators:
             for term in query_terms:
                 if term in self.index:
                     results = results.intersection(self.index[term])

-        # Process query for 'OR' operation
         elif 'or' in query_operators:
             for term in query_terms:
                 if term in self.index:
                     results = results.union(self.index[term])

-        # Process query for 'NOT' operation
         elif 'not' in query_operators:
             for term in query_terms:
                 if term in self.index: